shinobukawano/hubspot-crm-importer/README.md

 # HubSpot CRM Importer

 HubSpot offers the functionality of importing data from CSV file.
 You can import contact data, company data and deal data by using it.
 However, it has one limitation -- you can not associate objects with that.
 This is where this script shines.
-HubSpot CRM Importer script imports data from CSV into your HubSpot portal with beautiful relationships.
+HubSpot CRM Importer script imports data from CSV to your HubSpot portal with beautiful relationship. :)

 ## Requirements